The Main Reasons Why Your Washer Stops Spinning

 - A loud noise during the spin cycle

-This is another complicated mechaFnical repair that should be left to the professionals.
-To access the clutch, you’ll need to remove the cabinet, the drive motor and the transmission assembly.
-The technician will be able to accurately determine if the clutch is worn or damaged and if it should be replaced.
+This is another complicated mechanical repair that should be left to the professionals.
+To access the clutch, you must remove the cabinet, the drive motor and the transmission assembly.
+The washing machine technician can accurately determine if the clutch is worn or damaged and if it should be replaced.

-Our washer repair experts will solve any issue with your broken appliance.
+Our washer repair experts are here to address any problems with your malfunctioning appliance.